Tony Hawk's Pro Skater 2 (GBA video game): Reception

-Tony Hawk's Pro Skater 2 was positively received by critics and gamers, particularly for Vicarious Visions defying expectations of what the Game Boy Advance could do.
-Review aggregator website Metacritic identified it as having received universal acclaim, labeling it a "must-play".
-It was identified as a key launch title for the system by Eurogamer writer Oli Welsh, and was considered one of the best Game Boy Advance games by Den of Geek, GameSpot, GamesRadar+, IGN, Pocket Tactics, and TechRadar.
-When considering which Game Boy Advance launch title to recommend, GameSpot writer Shane Satterfield stated that the game made him excited to see what the Game Boy Advance could do down the line.
+Tony Hawk's Pro Skater 2 was positively received by critics and gamers, particularly for Vicarious Visions defying expectations of what the GBA could do.
+It received universal acclaim according to review aggregator website Metacritic, labeling it a "must-play".
+It was identified as a key launch title for the system by Eurogamer writer Oli Welsh, and was considered one of the best GBA games by Den of Geek, GameSpot, GamesRadar+, IGN, Pocket Tactics, and TechRadar.
+When selecting which GBA launch title to recommend, GameSpot writer Shane Satterfield stated that the game made him excited to see what the GBA could output down the line.
 He ultimately recommended Fire Pro Wrestling instead, viewing the console Tony Hawk games as superior.
-IGN writer Craig Harris considered it among the best games at the handheld's launch, finding its gameplay loop entertaining and varied.
-It was awarded the best mobile game of 2001 at the British Academy Film Awards, and received a nomination for Hand-Held Game of the Year at the 5th Annual Interactive Achievement Awards.
+Craig Harris, writing for IGN, considered it among the best games at the handheld's launch, finding its gameplay loop entertaining and varied.
+It was awarded the best mobile game of 2001 at the BAFTA Interactive Entertainment Awards, and received a nomination for Hand-Held Game of the Year at the 5th Annual Interactive Achievement Awards.

 The game's levels received praise as good adaptations of the console versions', with Electronic Gaming Monthly writer Crispin Boyer stating that they were "surprisingly good".
-He found the smaller stages to be more fun, while finding the more open levels' perspective confusing.
-Boyer also found the controls limiting, attributing it to the Game Boy Advance's limited number of buttons.
+He found the smaller stages to be more fun, while finding the more open levels' camera angle confusing.
+Boyer found the controls limiting, attributing it to the GBA's limited number of buttons.
 Fellow Electronic Gaming Monthly writer Greg Sewart also found the controls awkward, stating that the perspective made it more difficult to control.
-He believed that players could get past it with patience, but expected that a lot of people may become frustrated.
-Eurogamer writer Martin Taylor was more positive towards the perspective, feeling that the camera perspective forced players to explore the levels before they focused on the tasks in each, which he believed was a core aspect of the Tony Hawk series.
+He believed that players could get past it with patience but expected that many may become frustrated.
+Martin Taylor of Eurogamer was more positive towards the camera perspective, feeling it forced players to explore the levels before they focused on the tasks in each, which he believed was a core aspect of the Tony Hawk series.
 GameSpy writer Andrew S. Bub considered the isometric perspective a good compromise, believing that it allowed players to play more confidently.
 He also found the controls accurate, appreciating the existence of a tutorial and button mapping to make the controls easier to get used to.